-- Services in churches or other places of worship are not allowed as places of worship have all been closed by order of the government.
+- Services in churches or other places of worship are now permitted, each church or place of worship will have its own regulations and restrictions in place.

-- Your Celebrant or Minister will provide all service information and do all arrangements with you over the phone.
+- Your Celebrant or Minister will provide all service information and usually do all arrangements with you over the phone.
 In some circumstances celebrants are happy to meet in an outside space such as a garden or park in order to do the arrangement face to face.

 - No hymn books will be laid out in the chapel to avoid contamination.

 - All local crematoria have the facility to provide webcasts of your service that will be streamed live and available afterwards.
-(If there is any charge for this then Penrose will cover that charge for you while attendance restrictions remain in place.
+There is a charge for this service but Penrose will cover that charge for you while attendance restrictions remain in place.

 Some changes have now been enacted into law concerning the process of registering a death and planning a funeral.
 Here are the ones that may be relevant to bereaved families: